 The Canada-Brazil Awards-Joint Research Projects provide scholarships for exchanges of researchers and graduate students in support of reciprocal, team-based research projects between Canadian and Brazilian universities in key areas of mutual cooperation.

-The Canada-China Scholars Exchange Program provide opportunities to Canadian academics, students and professionals who wish to study and/or do research in subject areas related to China at participating Chinese institutions.
+The Canada-China Scholars Exchange Program provides opportunities to Canadian academics, students and professionals who wish to study and/or do research in subject areas related to China at participating Chinese institutions.

 Calls are focused on the following three main pillars:

-- Excellent Science: including international fellowships and support for research training (Marie Sklodowska-Curie Actions), future and emerging technologies, research infrastructure and ERC grants.
+- Excellent Science: including international fellowships and support for research training (Marie Sklodowska-Curie Actions), research infrastructure and European Research Council grants.

 How to find a suitable project: